-10.10.1 Crew are those persons associated with the launch and retrieval of the balloon and those providing the pilot with information about the tasks such as weather, position of other balloons during the competition.

-10.10.2 Each competitor will ensure that he has sufficient crew to operate his balloon and retrieve vehicle.
-He will ensure that all those involved with his balloon are adequately briefed on safety.
+- 10.10.1 Crew are those persons associated with the launch and retrieval of the balloon and those providing the pilot with information about the tasks such as weather, and position of other balloons during the competition. - 10.10.2 Each competitor will ensure that they have sufficient crew to operate their balloon and retrieve the vehicle.
+They will ensure that all those involved with their balloon are adequately briefed on safety.